carpentries/instructor-training/episodes/18-preparation.md

 right up to the start of your workshop.
 Be sure to check the links sent by The Carpentries Workshop Administration Team for the most up-to-date information about your trainees.
 If you think our surveys could benefit from new or different questions, please let us know!

-## Reverse Your Preparation Process

-Now that you have a sense of who might be in your classroom, a good next step is to think through **their experience with the content you plan to teach**.
-This is different from thinking through the content itself.

-In curriculum design, most people naturally approach development in the order in which they use it.
-Lessons first, then assessments.
-Learning objectives are often created last, if they are created at all.
-However, learning objectives play the important role of focusing attention on the **learner experience**.

-In course design, therefore, we strive to take a ["reverse" approach][Wiggins].
-The order of course design in this case becomes

-1. Determine learning objectives, deciding what constitutes evidence that each has been met
-2. Design assessments to generate that evidence, and sort in order of increasing complexity
-3. Design lesson content to connect assessments

-This process is much more likely to lead to an appropriately stepped curriculum that guides learners to specific goals and demonstrates to both instructors and learners that those goals have been met.

-In the case of Carpentries workshops, the lesson has already been designed, and pre-written exercises are often available to use for assessment.
-Yet, the the design process has many similarities to preparation, including a common tendency to start with technical content review, work through the exercises, and maybe
-(or maybe not) think through the learning objectives.
-Here, **reverse instructional design** principles might be applied as follows:

-1. Review the lesson's learning objectives carefully, thinking about how they will work for your audience
-2. Scan the lesson to identify promising points to check in with your learners, using formative assessment to verify that objectives have been met, and then
-3. Review the connecting content in detail to be sure everything works and you have anticipated likely problems and questions.

 ## Examine Learning Objectives
 All Carpentries lessons should have learning objectives listed at the top of each episode.
 Did you notice these in your lesson?
-In the best cases they are quite specific about what a learner should be able to do by the end of each episode.
+In the most cases they are quite specific about **what a learner should be able to do** by the end of the episode.
-This can be helpful in both designing additional formative assessments and in evaluating potential additions or digressions for appropriateness.
+This is helpful in both designing extra formative assessments and in evaluating possible additions or digressions for appropriateness.

-When thinking about learning objectives, it is important to keep the 'level' of a learner in mind.
-There are many ways of conceptualizing 'level' in education.
-However, you probably have your own sense of what kinds of goals can be achieved by a novice, and what kinds of things can only be achieved after some 'groundwork' has been laid.
+Carpentries learning objectives should target novice learners.
+This typically means that the actions specified by the learning objective should be basic and uncomplicated.
+These might include words like "recognize," "distinguish," or "use."
+They typically do not include words like "design," "evaluate," or "break down" because these imply more complex cognitive actions even where the focal content is the same.

 > ## Evaluate Learning Objectives
 >